echasnovski/mini.nvim/readmes/mini-hipatterns.md

 - Highlighting is updated asynchronously with configurable debounce delay.

+- Function to get matches in a buffer.

 See `*MiniHipatterns-examples*` tag in help page for examples of common use cases.

 Notes: